IonicDev/samples/java-jni/file-crypto-auto-encrypt/README.md

 ### VM argument

-When running the java application, the following flag should be added to link the SDK's native (JNI) libaries.
+When running the java application, the following flag should be added to link the SDK's native (JNI) libraries.

 For example:
 ```plain